bjkays1306/nfl_fantasy_draft_tocsv/README.md

 1. Clone this repo:
 `git clone https://github.com/rclegg/nfl_fantasy_draft_tocsv`
 2. Run `pip install -r requirements.txt`
-3. Open the config.py file and set your League ID Number
+3. Open the config.py file and set your League ID Number and the year of the draft to return (if not current year)
-4. Run `python main.py`
+4. Run `python create_draft_results.py`